Vertex Cover Reconfiguration and Beyond: Introduction

-Very recently \cite{MNRSS13}, the {\sc Vertex Cover Reconfiguration (VCR)} problem was shown to be fixed-parameter tractable when parameterized by $k$ and $\mathbf{W[1]}$-hard when parameterized by $\ell$; in $R_{\text{{\sc VC}}}(G, 0, k)$ each feasible solution for instance $G$ is a vertex cover of size at most $k$ (a subset $S \subseteq V(G)$ such that each edge in $E$ has at least one endpoint in $S$) and two solutions are adjacent if one can be obtained from the other by the addition or removal of a single vertex of $G$.
-Motivated by these results, we embark on a systematic investigation of the parameterized complexity of the problem restricted to various graph classes.
+The {Vertex Cover Reconfiguration} (VCR) problem was shown to be fixed-parameter tractable when parameterized by $k$ and \WO-hard when parameterized by $\ell$~\cite{MNRSS13}; in $\mc{R}_{\textsf{VC}}(G, 0, k)$, each feasible solution for instance $G$ is a vertex cover of size at most $k$ (a subset $S \subseteq V(G)$ such that each edge of the graph has at least one endpoint in $S$) and two solutions are adjacent if one can be obtained from the other by the addition or removal of a single vertex of $G$.
+Motivated by these results, we embark on a systematic investigation of the parameterized complexity of the problem restricted to various graph~classes.

-In Section \ref{section-hardness}, we start by showing that the {\sc VCR} problem parameterized by $\ell$ remains $\mathbf{W[1]}$-hard when restricted to bipartite graphs.
-In doing so, we introduce the {\sc $(k,d)$-Bipartite Constrained Crown} problem and show that it plays a central role for determining the complexity of the reconfiguration problem.
-As {\sc Vertex Cover} is solvable in polynomial time on bipartite graphs, this result provides the first example of a search problem in $\mathbf{P}$ whose reconfiguration version is $\mathbf{W[1]}$-hard parameterized by $\ell$, answering a question left open by Mouawad et al.~\cite{MNRSS13}.
-In Section~\ref{section-poly}, we characterize instances of the {\sc VCR} problem solvable in time polynomial in $|V(G)|$, and apply this characterization to trees and cactus graphs.
-Finally, in Section \ref{section-fpt}, we present the first fixed-parameter algorithm for the {\sc VCR} problem parameterized by $\ell$ on graphs of bounded degree after establishing the $\mathbf{NP}$-hardness of the problem on $4$-regular graphs and introducing the {\sc Vertex Cover Walk} problem.
+In Section \ref{section-hardness}, we start by showing that the VCR problem parameterized by $\ell$ remains \WO-hard when restricted to bipartite graphs.
+To obtain this result, we introduce the {$(t,d)$-bipartite constrained crown} problem and show that it plays a central role for determining the complexity of the reconfiguration problem.
+As the {vertex cover} is solvable in polynomial time on bipartite graphs, this result provides an example of a search problem in \PP\ whose reconfiguration version is \WO-hard parameterized by $\ell$, answering a question left open by Mouawad et al.~\cite{MNRSS13}.
+In Section~\ref{section-poly}, we~characterize instances of the VCR problem solvable in time polynomial in $|V(G)|$ and apply this characterization to trees, graphs with no even cycles and (with some additional restrictions) to cactus graphs (we incorrectly claimed to have proved the result for cactus graphs in its full generality in an earlier version of this paper~\cite{DBLP:conf/isaac/MouawadNR14}).
+We note that a polynomial-time algorithm for even-hole-free graphs was also independently obtained by Kami\'{n}ski et al.~\cite{KMM12} for solving several variants of the closely-related {independent set reconfiguration} problem.
+Moreover, VCR is known to be \PSPACE-complete on graphs of bounded treewidth~\cite{Wrochna18} (for some constant value of treewidth), but it remains open whether the problem is \PSPACE-complete already for graphs of treewidth at most two, or even outerplanar graphs.
+Our result on cactus graphs is a first step towards settling these questions.
+In Section~\ref{section-fpt}, we~present the first fixed-parameter tractable algorithm for VCR parameterized by $\ell$ on graphs of bounded degree after establishing the \NP-hardness of the problem on four-regular graphs.
+Finally, we~show using completely different techniques, and at the cost of a much worse running time, that~VCR, as well as a host of other reconfiguration problems are fixed-parameter tractable on nowhere dense classes of~graphs.